ImageMagick/Usage-Markdown/distorts/index.md

 A complex process that requires the solving of a quadratic equation, square roots, and a whole page fill of algebra.

 If you ask IM to [Verbosely](#distort_verbose) output the FX equivalent, you will see this complexity.
-For example using the checks image we created previously...
+For example, using the checks image we created previously...

 ~~~{data-capture-err="bilinear_verbose.txt"}
 convert checks.png -matte -virtual-pixel transparent -mattecolor none \